kmalakoff/backbone-articulation/packages/npm/README.md

 That's it!
 Go crazy!

 A big thank you to Jeremy Ashkenas and DocumentCloud for making all of this Backbone awesomeness possible.

-# Release Notes

-###0.3.1

-- converted back to CoffeeScript

-- build using easy-bake

-- added packaging test

-- renamed 'backbone-articulation_core.js' to 'backbone-articulation.js'

-- removed the bundled version of backbone-articulation (now you must include JSON-Serialize.js and Lifecycle.js manually (see above)

-###0.3.4

-- removed Backbone.Model monkey patching and used change() instead

 Building, Running and Testing the library